-The Federal Communications Commission (FCC) has come out in full support of the concept that all websites on the Internet should be treated equally.
+In 2015, the Federal Communications Commission (FCC) came out in full support of the concept that all websites on the Internet should be treated equally.
+But under President Trump, the FCC's saying 'nevermind.'
 Welcome to the net neutrality debate.

 Net neutrality means Internet providers can’t speed up access to some websites based on whether those sites can pay for a faster connection.
 And it can’t slow down or block others that can’t pay.
-Right now, the issue is that we don't actually live in a 'net neutral' world.
-Although it isn't the norm, content companies (like Netflix) can actually pay Internet providers (like Comcast) to get faster connections, while your favorite sports blog is stuck at the back of the line.
+Before 2015, content companies (like Netflix) could pay Internet providers (like Comcast) to get faster connections, while your favorite sports blog got stuck at the back of the line.

-The FCC has voted to reclassify the Internet as a public utility (think: water and electricity) so that it has the power to stop Internet providers from slowing down or speeding up specific sites in exchange for payment.
+Back in 2015, the FCC voted to reclassify the Internet as a public utility (think: water and electricity) so that it has the power to stop Internet providers from slowing down or speeding up specific sites in exchange for payment.

 High five.
-They’ve been pushing for this outcome for a while.
+They'd pushed for this outcome for a while.
 Their argument?
 Letting Internet providers use pay-to-play would put startup sites and smaller companies at a disadvantage.
-Read: bad for innovation.
-President Obama agrees.
+Read: also bad for innovation.
+President Obama agreed.

 President Trump sides with the network providers and thinks net neutrality is just another example of unnecessary gov restrictions.
 That's why he appointed Ajit Pai to head up the FCC and push for rolling back the Obama-era Internet regulations.
 The agency put it to a vote and agreed to start the process of what they call 'restoring Internet freedom.'
 Right now, lawmakers and the public get to weigh in on the decision, and it'll take a few more months for the new rules to go into effect.